Epipolar geometry: Epipolar line

 OL–X passes through the optical center of the lens OL, the corresponding epipolar line in the right image must pass through the epipole eR (and correspondingly for epipolar lines in the left image).
 All epipolar lines in one image contain the epipolar point of that image.
 In fact, any line which contains the epipolar point is an epipolar line since it can be derived from some 3D point X.

 Epipolar plane

 As an alternative visualization, consider the points X, OL & OR that form a plane called the epipolar plane.
 The epipolar plane intersects each camera's image plane where it forms lines—the epipolar lines.
-All epipolar planes and epipolar lines intersect the epipole regardless of where X is located.
+The epipolar plane and all epipolar lines intersect the epipoles regardless of where X is located.

 Epipolar constraint and triangulation

 If the relative position of the two cameras is known, this leads to two important observations: